elsiehupp/wikiteam/README.md

 # MediaWiki Scraper

-***MediaWiki Scraper can archive wikis from Wikipedia to the tiniest wikis***
+**MediaWiki Scraper can archive wikis from Wikipedia to the tiniest wikis**

-MediaWiki Scraper is an ongoing project to port the legacy [`wikiteam`](https://github.com/WikiTeam/wikiteam) toolset to Python 3 and PyPI to make it more accessible for today's archivers.
+MediaWiki Scraper is an ongoing project to port the legacy [WikiTeam](https://github.com/WikiTeam/wikiteam) toolset to Python 3 and PyPI to make it more accessible for today's archivers.

-Most of the focus has been on the core `dumpgenerator` tool, but Python 3 versions of the other `wikiteam` tools may be added over time.
+Most of the focus has been on the core dumpgenerator tool, but Python 3 versions of the other WikiTeam tools may be added over time.

 ## MediaWiki Scraper Toolset

 MediaWiki Scraper is a set of tools for archiving wikis.
-The main general-purpose module of MediaWiki Scraper is `dumpgenerator`, which can download XML dumps of MediaWiki sites that can then be parsed or redeployed elsewhere.
+The main general-purpose module of MediaWiki Scraper is dumpgenerator, which can download XML dumps of MediaWiki sites that can then be parsed or redeployed elsewhere.

 ## Python Environment